mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 #### 14:12

 When I was a child, I had a very bad habit.
-Particularly in the winter, I went to school, but it was cold – not like in Minneapolis, it was pretty mild, but lots of snow.
+Particularly in the winter, I went to school but it was cold – not like in Minneapolis; it was pretty mild, but lots of snow.
 And on the way to school [my feet felt cold], so I quit going to school, and cried and went back home.
 I was always scolded by my father.

 That was one point.
-The second point was that I always felt tired [...] when I came back from school, so I sat down at the bottom of the stairs, and then always I sighed, loudly.
+The second point was that I always felt tired [...] when I came back from school, so I sat down at the bottom of the stairs, and then always I sighed loudly.
 So my father scolded me: “Don’t sigh!
 Stop sighing.” *[He laughs.]*

 And then after that, when I went to high school, I practiced *judo*.
-That practice of *judo* was pretty good for me, because I could use myself very initiatively.
-Instead of waiting for something to do, or always accepting myself not initiatively – always withdrawing, looking at myself objectively.
-That’s why consciously or unconsciously I criticized myself, [and that] criticism made me tired.
+That practice of *judo* was pretty good for me, because I could use myself very initiatively, instead of waiting for something to do, or always accepting myself not initiatively.
+Always withdrawing, looking at myself objectively – that’s why consciously or unconsciously I criticized myself, [and that] criticism made me tired.
 Even a child does in that way.
 So, that’s why my father scolded me very much; but I didn’t understand.
 [But] when I went to high school, we had to practice *judo* with no excuse.
 That was pretty good medicine for me, because I did something positively, initiatively, using my life.
 There was no chance to look at myself objectively, criticizing myself. [...]
 I realized I can do something positively, I can do something pretty good.
 So [after that], I didn’t feel tired so much.
 The practice of judo was very hard work, physically, but I didn’t feel tired.

-So, since then, I really understand myself, that I should do something positively or initiatively – moving towards something, by myself.
+So since then, I really understand myself, that I should do something positively or initiatively – moving towards something, by myself.
 Concentrating on jumping in there, and finish, achieve something.
 Even if I cannot do it.

-Well, before you do [something], always there [is a question]: “I can do,” “I cannot do.”
+Before you do [something], always there [is a question]: “I can do” or “I cannot do.”
 But anyway, let’s do it.
-Don’t do it blindly – as best as you can, you have to know, you have to understand something, as much as possible.
+Don’t do it blindly – as best as you can, [...] you have to understand something, as much as possible.
 But still you cannot see the clear answer [of whether] you can do [it] or you cannot do [it].
 But you should start to do [it].
 And then, it’s pretty good for us.

 But most people don’t do this.
 [They] always criticize, because [they] always try to get some clear answer, “I can do” or “I cannot do.”
 Sometimes you can see [whether you can do it]; sometimes there is something you cannot know.

-So, since then, [I always answered] loudly “yes,” very positively.
+So, since then, [I always answered] loudly, “*yes*,” very positively.
 Even the answer is very important.
 If you say [hesitantly] “yes” – that’s it, you know?
 Very naturally your life is something like that.
 But if you say “*yes*” – very positively and loudly, with confidence – you can do it, [or] you can do something.
 So that spirit is very important.

 So, for this, you should accept totally yourself, who you are.
 Human beings are pretty weak, and human beings possess lots of karmic life you don’t know.
 Karmic life leads you to go in a completely different direction which you have never thought before.
 That is karmic life.
 When you are born, immediately there is a karmic life with you.
-From this point, you cannot escape from your karmic life, which something set up, exactly.
+From this point, you cannot escape from your karmic life, which is something set up, exactly.
 [For this,] you have to totally accept karmic life.
 At that time, you can defend yourself against attack, externally or internally.
-And then, simultaneously to defend yourself means to do something positively.
+And then, simultaneously, to defend yourself means to do something positively.

 So that is, it says here, “Piercing, penetrating, one takes the drum and captures the flag.
 Fortified, entrenched, one inspects the front and oversees the rear.”
 Defense and offense are not two; [they are] simultaneously there.
 If you defend yourself, it is simultaneously [that] you do something positively.
 But if you do something positively, well, that is simultaneously you defend yourself.
 In other words, you protect yourself, [...] looking at your life for long run [...].